 Heuristic Evaluation

-The results were recorded using checklists and pie charts for each one of the 4-module categories.
-The heuristics were indicated as verified or refuted with “Yes” or “No” options.
-A third option, “NA”, is to be used if the question is not relevant to the game (Table 2–5 & Fig. 1).
-A severity scale was also used to allocate the most resources to fix the most concerning issues and to provide an estimate of the need for additional efforts (Table 6).
+The results were recorded using checklists and pie charts for each of the four module categories.
+Each heuristic was marked as verified or refuted with "Yes" or "No" options, while a third option, "NA," was used for questions not relevant to the game (see Tables 2–5 and Fig. 1).
+Additionally, a severity scale was implemented to prioritize resource allocation for addressing the most critical issues and to estimate the need for further efforts (see Table 6).

 Table 2.
 Checklist for Usability Heuristics